Here are some back of the envelope models to estimate prospect counts and market sizes.

 If you are bootstrapping the question is who you can reach that will respond to your message or offer.
 That Share of Available Market (SAM) may be a small subset of the Total Available Market (TAM).

 I normally see TAM/SAM defined by units per year or revenue per year not customer headcount, internal forecasts often uses unit counts but investors will want revenue per year.
 Two critical variables that you will need to determine (or estimate) to calculate market size as annual revenue are unit/transaction pricing (Average Selling Price) and average transaction frequency per customer.

-TAM = (Average Selling Price or ASP) X (Average Number of Customer Transactions Per Year) X Customers
+TAM = (Average Selling Price) X (Average Customer Transactions Per Year) X Customers

 If you have no data on competitive pricing, you need treat your price as a hypothesis and re-evaluate it periodically (pricing is a process not a one time decision).
 At a minimum you should have a theory for how much value your offering will create for your customers and you can price to that while continuing to refine your understanding.

 Transaction frequency also has to be estimated, for software this may take the form of an annual subscription which can simplify things a little.
 Some products have multi-year lifetimes (e.g. automobiles) and transactions per year will be a fraction (e.g. a 4 year lifetime would mean 0.25 transactions per year on average).